 In reality, the roots of zero waste are in poverty.
 In having so little that everything must be used, and reused, and then repurposed until you are forced out of complete necessity to buy something new.

-And, that is why what Alden did was so offensive.
-Instead of taking the time to learn about how and why the people of India live, she decided as a middle-class white woman she could do better.
-She would teach us all how it should be done.
+And, that is why what these bloggers did was so offensive.
+Instead of taking the time to learn about how and why the people of India live, they decided as a middle-class white Americans they could do better.
+They would teach us all how it should be done.

 why is zero waste so white middle class in the west?

 The people who are leading the zero waste movement should not be white girls like Lauren Singer and her mason jar full of EDM concert bracelets.
 But, people who live this life because they have to, not as a trendy choice.
-Step aside.
+Ladies, step aside.

 Zero waste is not about listacles of things to buy to complete your zero waste lifestyle, like mason jars, bamboo utensils, and the best reusable bags.
 It is about thinking creatively to use what you have.